codatio/codat-docs/docs/bank-feeds/create-account.md

 </Tabs>

-### Creating a data connection
+## Create a connection

-Using the [Create a data connection](/bank-feeds-api#/operations/create-connection) endpoint, create a data connection to the chosen accounting package for the company.
+Next, use the [Create connection](/bank-feeds-api#/operations/create-connection) endpoint to connect the company to an accounting data source via one of our integrations.
+This will allow you to synchronize data with that source.

-   In the request body specify one of the following as the `platformKey`
+In the request body, specify a `platformKey` of the accounting platform you're looking to connect.

 | Accounting platform | platformKey |
 | ---  | ---  |